 Step Two: Gather Your Information

 In order to fill out the Field Trip Request Form you will need to know approximately how many students you would like to bring to the Gardens, what the ages of your students will be, what time of year you would like to book your field trip for, and whether you prefer a morning or afternoon field trip.
+All field trips include hands-on exploration of the Gardens and use the changing seasons as a backdrop for activities and story times.
+You may choose to select an add on program and can learn more here.

-Step Three: Fill Out the Field Trip Request Form (available January 1, 2017)
+Step Three: Fill Out the Field Trip Request Form

 Once we receive your request, we will contact you within five school days to verify availability and create a group reservation.
 If we are unable to accommodate your request, we will contact you to discuss alternatives for your group.
 Please note that pre-registration for field trips is required.